Building a Picnic Table: Creating Seat Support and Table Top

 Learn More

-It is always helpful to check your measurements box to see which order is the two dimensions.
-In this case, the long dimension is first, short dimension is second.
-I will type in 36 comma 2.
-Enter.
+It is always helpful to check your Measurements box to see the order of the two dimensions.
+In this case, the long dimension is first, the short dimension is second.
+I will type in 36,2 and press ENTER.

-I made that 36 inches long by two inches wide.
-Now let's go back to the midpoint again and let's do the same thing on this side.
-Clicking and then dragging along the blue, making sure that we have a blue rectangle.
+I made that 36 inches long by 2 inches wide.
+Now let's go back to the midpoint again and do the same thing on this side—clicking and then dragging along the blue axis, making sure that we have a blue rectangle.

-Alright, now I have two rectangles with a line in the middle.
-If I go to the erase tool, I can erase this line and SketchUp will automatically auto heal the two rectangles into one surface.
-Now let's go to the push pull command and click the rectangle.
+All right, now I have two rectangles with a line in the middle.
+If I go to the Erase Tool, I can erase this line and SketchUp will automatically auto-heal the two rectangles into one surface.
+Now let's go to the Push/Pull Tool and click the rectangle.

-Dragging that that mass down, we will type in 6 for 6 inches.
-Enter.
-Next, let's go to our line command again and let's find the corner over here and zoom onto the edge of this corner and kind of orbit around so we get a nice view of this in the center.
+Dragging that mass down, we will type in 6 for 6 inches.
+Press ENTER.
+Next, let's go to our Line Tool again and find the corner over here, zoom in on the edge of this corner, and orbit around so we get a nice centered view.

 Let's find the midpoint, the blue circle.
-I want to click this and I want to have a line that's 45 degrees off of this.
-If I was to drag that, it's hard for me to find that angle.
+I want to click this and create a line that's 45 degrees off of this.
+If I were to drag that, it's hard to find that angle.

-However, if I was to hover over this, it'll automatically snap to that point.
-SketchUp knows that I want to do three inches down and three inches, so it'll give me this standard guide to snap to.
-So I'll click this and I'll draw that line and let's go to the other edge.
+However, if I hover over this, it'll automatically snap to that point.
+SketchUp knows that I want to go three inches down and three inches over, so it'll give me this standard guide to snap to.
+So I'll click this and draw that line.
+Let's go to the other edge.

-So let's orbit and pan using our middle mouse wheel and shift to kind of combination of those two.
+Now let's orbit and pan using our middle mouse wheel and Shift—a combination of those two.
 Let's do the same thing.
-Zoom into here, we'll click the center, find the center and find that magenta line by hovering over this edge and click.
+Zoom in here, click the center, find the center, and find that magenta line by hovering over this edge and click.

-Now we will use the push-pull tool to remove this geometry.
-So get the push-pull and hover over this and click and click and we'll do the same thing on the other side.
+Now we will use the Push/Pull Tool to remove this geometry.
+So get the Push/Pull Tool and hover over this area, click, and then click again to delete.
+We'll do the same thing on the other side.
 Orbit, pan, zoom with the scroll wheel, click, snap, delete.

-I will then use the zoom extents.
-I will click my cursor, select tool, triple click.
+I will then use Zoom Extents.
+I will click my cursor, use the Select Tool, and triple-click.
 I want to make this a group.

-So to make a group, you right click, make group.
-I will now hit the save button to save my file or click control s.
-All right, now we are going to create the top of our table.
-So let's go to the line tool, click this end point in group and draw a line along the red axes to the end of this.
+To make a group, right-click and choose Make Group.
+I will now hit the Save button to save my file or click CTRL+S. All right, now we are going to create the top of our table.
+So let's go to the Line Tool, click this endpoint in group, and draw a line along the red axis to the end of this.

-I will click escape to end this line.
-I will orbit and pan to get that kind of in the center.
-We're going to do the same process using the rectangle tool.
+I will press Escape to end this line.
+I will orbit and pan to center the view.
+We're going to do the same process using the Rectangle Tool.

-Rectangle, find the midpoint of line, drag to the right.
-This time we will do 2,20.
-That was the wrong one.
+Select the Rectangle Tool, find the midpoint of the line, and drag to the right.
+This time we will type in 20,2.
+That was the correct format.

-Okay, we'll go to the rectangle tool and click on the center midpoint of this line and using the blue rectangle, we will use our dimensions and we want to make this 20 inches long by 2 inches wide.
-We will type in 20,2 and then we'll do the same thing on this side.
-Drag to where it's blue and I can do maybe a little bit different things.
+Okay, we'll go to the Rectangle Tool and click on the midpoint of this line.
+Using the blue rectangle, we will input dimensions to make it 20 inches long by 2 inches wide.
+We will type in 20,2.
+Then we’ll do the same thing on this side—drag until it's blue and input slightly different dimensions.

-I'll do 1 foot 8 inches, 2 inches.
-See it does the exact same thing.
-However you type it out, you can type it 1 foot 8 inches or 20 inches and really SketchUp will be smart enough to kind of understand what you're doing.
+I'll do 1'8", 2.
+See, it does the exact same thing.
+Whether you type 1 foot 8 inches or 20 inches, SketchUp is smart enough to understand what you mean.

-Now let's go to the push pull tool and select our rectangle.
-Click that and then move down type in 6.
-Again let's remove and trim out those corners.
-We do the same thing.
+Now let's go to the Push/Pull Tool and select our rectangle.
+Click that and then move down.
+Type in 6 and press ENTER.
+Again, let's remove and trim those corners.
+We'll do the same thing.

-Go to the line tool, find that midpoint and then along this edge find that magenta line and click and then we'll go back to push pull and then push that, delete that, select tool.
-Now we'll orbit and pan to this side.
-Line tool, midpoint along that magenta, find that magenta line, click to create that line and then we will push pull this to delete that corner.
+Go to the Line Tool, find the midpoint, and then along this edge, find that magenta line and click.
+Then we’ll go back to Push/Pull and use it to remove that triangle.
+Now we'll orbit and pan to the other side.
+Line Tool, midpoint, along the magenta line—click to create that line.
+Then we will Push/Pull this to delete that corner.

-I'll go back to my select tool, triple click, right click, make group.
-Alright there we have one support side for our picnic table.
-I will zoom extents, save file.
+I'll go back to my Select Tool, triple-click, right-click, and choose Make Group.
+All right, there we have one side support for our picnic table.
+I will use Zoom Extents and save the file.

 photo of Derek McFarland